 2014 Exemplar Schools

-Three hundred and thirty-five Missouri schools were recognized for effective and comprehensive implementation at the ninth annual School-Wide Positive Behavior Support Summer Training Institute (STI) – Making Connections MO SW-PBS, Multi-Tiered Support Systems and Student Success beginning June 11, 2014.
-The STI was held at Tan-Tar-A, Lake Ozark, Missouri.
-More than 1,2500 educators attended the training.
-Press notice from the Missouri Department of Elementary and Secondary Education (DESE).
+In addition, 335 Missouri schools were recognized for effective implementation at the 9th annual School-Wide Positive Behavior Support Summer Training Institute (STI) – Making Connections during regional ceremonies on June 11, 2014.
+The Missouri Department of Elementary and Secondary Education provided all Recognition Schools with a framed certificate.
+Schools earning recognition for the first time also received a banner.
 A letter of recognition was sent to Recognition Schools from Margie Vandeven, Deputy Commissioner Division of Learning Services, and Stephen Barr, Ed.D., Assistant Commissioner, Office of Special Education.

 MO SW-PBS provides a link to websites of individual exemplar schools if they include information related to their implementation of SW-PBS.
 The content of the individual websites is at the discretion of the schools creating them.